zhaoyul/aposd-vs-clean-code/README.md

   in other methods.
 I believe that entanglement is a red flag for bad design; if two pieces of code are dependent, the code will be more readable if the pieces are right next to each other in a single method.
 > Yes, the extent to which classes have fields suggests that the methods within them are somewhat entangled.

+> **JOHN**: let's resolve the remaining issues in the summary above in person in a Zoom call.

 ## Comments